 Step 4: Blend (Optional)

 Blend half of the soup for a smooth texture using an immersion blender or a traditional blender.
 This step is optional but highly recommended.
-These toppings not only provide texture.
+These toppings not only provide texture but also flavour.
 But they also bring about quality taste.

 Step 5: Season and Serve